fengjw1/ResourceRep/countdowntimer/README.md

-This is a custom count down timer.
+# CountDownTimer
-You can use this to realize a countdown.
+This is a custom countdowntimer API, you can use it to realize a countdown.
-This API depend on android.os.CountDownTimer.
+This API depend on android.os.CountDownTimer